 Learn and Master Guitar Review – Teach yourself to play guitar at home using award winning DVD guitar lessons.

-Artists and Composers
+Links to Artists and Composers

-Alex Shapiro is an amazing composer of instrumental music spanning the orchestral, world, electro-acoustic and virtual music genres.
+Ms. Shapiro is an amazing composer of instrumental music spanning the orchestral, world, electro-acoustic and virtual music genres.
 Her music has been performed worldwide and she is featured on over 20 CD’s.

-She has given us an opportunity to post a featured article about her.
+Alex has given us an opportunity to post a featured article about her.
 Please feel free to stop in more information about the life of this amazing composer, Alex Shapiro.